treosh/exthouse/README.md

 ## Analysis of top 10 extensions from Chrome Web Store

-This analysis evaluate top 10 extensions from [Chrome Web Store]() by users count.
+This analysis evaluates the top 10 extensions from [Chrome Web Store]() by users count.
 Extensions are manually filtered to exclude login requirement, not relevant extensions in categories like PLATFORM_APP, or related to specific URLs like `*://*.google.com/*`.

 <img src="https://user-images.githubusercontent.com/6231516/59853553-c6f85480-9379-11e9-9535-227166ceeaed.png" width="60%" alt="Performance impact of top 10 extensions from Chrome Web Store ">